aliveoutside/qmk_firmware/keyboards/qk61/readme.md

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+## ATTENTION:
+- Lightning control in VIA doesn't work
+- You can't control the little light thingy left to esc button

+If that's important for you, don't flash the firmware.

 ## Bootloader

 Enter the bootloader in 2 ways: